Alexis97/OpenGLTutorial/README.md

 ## Practice
 Till now hope you have learnt the basic struture of an OpenGL program, and got familiar with these basic variables and functions.
 As a practice, could you:
 - Create a Second Triangle.
     You need to add more vertices, and change ``glDrawArrays`` to load 6 (instead of 3) vertices

 - Create a rectangle by combining the two triangles.
+    Bonus: you may consider using *EBO* (Element Buffer Objects) which is a better solution that store only the unique vertices and then specify the order at which we want to draw these vertices in.
+    Learn how to use it by yourself from <https://learnopengl.com/Getting-started/Hello-Triangle>.

 - Change the color of the triangles.
+    Hint: Think of where the color comes from?

+    Bonus: What if we want to specify different colors for each triangle?

 ## Acknowledgement
-Thanks to <https://learnopengl.com/> for providing figures and some tutorials about how to draw a triangle.
+Thanks to <https://learnopengl.com/> for providing fantastic figures and some starting tutorials.

 Thanks to <https://github.com/Polytonic/Glitter/tree/master/Glitterwhich> for providing the shell for the tutorial code.